 - An international money laundering investigation spanning multiple jurisdictions; and

 - Being part of the defence team in a bribery case in front of the English courts.

-Diana has assisted a number of clients who work or have worked in the regulated financial services industry.
+In addition, Diana has also assisted a number of clients who work or have worked in the regulated financial services industry.
 Most notably, Diana was part of the team that successfully challenged the Financial Conduct Authority’s refusal to authorise two consumer credit firms.

-Prior to joining the firm, Diana spent three years working for Deloitte LLP where she primarily advised on risk, governance and compliance matters as a Senior Consultant.
+Prior to joining the firm, Diana spent three years working for Deloitte LLP where she conducted business process reviews and primarily advised on risk management, governance, compliance and anti-bribery readiness matters as a Senior Consultant, as well as partaking in a large-scale forensics investigation for a multinational financial institution.
 She is a qualified Chartered Accountant (ICAEW).